bbarbosa-lab/bbarbosa-lab/README.md

 I'm a Computer Networks graduate with experience in IT infrastructure and computer networking, currently pursuing a **Postgraduate degree in Cyber Offensive Operations and Red Team Operations**.

-I'm actively seeking opportunities as a **Backend Developer** with a strong focus on **DevSecOps**.
 My goal is to combine software development with security practices in CI/CD pipelines (Shift-Left Security).
 My background in networks and infrastructure gives me a broader understanding of systems and operations.
 Python is my primary language for building applications, tools, and automations.
 I'm also directing part of my studies toward secure development AppSec.

 ---